setycz/ChickensMod/README.md

 ### Strength

 The ability for a chicken to carry its stats over to the children chickens, i.e. the chicken will most likely has stats based on the stronger parent.

+## Addon developers

+Please assign yourself some high random offset for your chicken IDs in order to avoid conflict with other contributors.
+E.g. 1 000 000 (your addon base ID) + 5 (your amazing fire breathing chicken) = 1 000 005.